angrykoala/vue-workshop/README.md

 In this example, `showDetail` acts as a read-only property that can be accessed in the template or methods of the component.

-It is implemented the same way as methods, but under the **computed** section, the computed property has access to the component state and its methods, the memoization happens automatically on the reactive properties used, in this example the `showDetail` will always be in sync with the `selectedItemIndex`.
+It's implemented like methods, but under the **computed** section.
+Computed properties have access to the component state and its methods, the _memoization_ happens automatically on the reactive properties used, in this example the `showDetail` will always be in sync with the `selectedItemIndex`.

-### Add some style
+### Add some style 🕶️

-We have a detailed view, but it requires some extra **css styles** to look nice!
+We have a detailed view, but we need some extra **css styles** for it to look nice!

-To add styles to our component, we will add a class and create a new section:
+To add styles to our component, we will add a class to our element and will include a new `<style>` section:

 ```html